yunusemre91/mef05-yunusemre91/index.md

-## Welcome to My Journal
+## Welcome to my progress journal

-*This is the webpage that I will show my studies and other interesting posts.*
+*I will share my work on data analysis with R in this page.*

 ### Assignments:

 ### Week 1:

+### Week 5:
+*An analysis report on Izmir's Fish Market prices.*